Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/performance-and-caching.md

 ### Local evaluation

-[Local evaluation](./evaluation/local-evaluation.md) pre-fetches flag configurations used as input to evaluation for all users.
+[Local evaluation](./evaluation/local-evaluation.md) pre-fetches flag configurations which are then used to evaluate all users, saving a network request and speeding up evaluation compared to remote evaluation.
-Since a network request is not required per user evaluation, and performance depends mostly on the hardware and SDK (language) used.

 The following results were collected over 10 executions of 10,000 iterations of evaluation with randomized user inputs evaluated for 1 flag configuration, selected at random out of 3 possible flag configurations.